 Timing is critical when you get to the harvesting part of marijuana cultivation.
 A few growers become impatient and start cutting down the cannabis plants too soon.
 Some people might be unsure if it is early and end up waiting too long.

 When you watch for the signs of a ripe harvest, keep in mind the disadvantages of harvesting at the wrong time.
 The wrong times include:

-Many of the buds are not mature yet, so the potency is low due to underdeveloped trichomes.
+When many of the cannabis buds are not mature yet, the potency is low due to underdeveloped trichomes.
 You might have a less pleasurable experience when consuming cannabis.
 Not to mention, you could lose out on a small portion of your yield.

 The number of terpenes in the buds will be lower as well.
 Since terpenes control the taste and aroma of cannabis, it could mean a more earthy flavor.

 On the other hand, you could miss out on a good experience if you delay the harvest.
 Once THC reaches its peak, it will start to degrade over time.
 Instead, you will get more CBN in your buds.